NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 const token2 = m.contractAt("Token", TokenArtifact, token2Address);
 ```

-In this case, the name of the contract is only used to generate [`Future` ids](#future-ids), and not to load any artifact.
+In this case, the name of the contract is only used to generate [`Future` IDs](#future-ids), and not to load any artifact.

 ## Linking libraries

-If you need to link a library when deploying a contract, you can do it by passing them in the options object when calling `m.contract` or `m.library`.
+To link a library when deploying a contract, you can use the `libraries` field in an options object when calling `m.contract` or `m.library`:

-For example, you can do

 ```js
 const myLib = m.library("MyLib");